xelalexv/dregsy/README.md

-# *dregsy* - Docker Registry Sync
+# *dregsy* - Container Registry Sync

 ## Synopsis
-*dregsy* lets you sync *Docker* images between registries, public or private.
+*dregsy* lets you sync container images between registries, public or private.
 Several sync tasks can be defined, as one-off or periodic tasks (see *Configuration* section).
 An image is synced by using a *sync relay*.
 Currently, this can be either [*Skopeo*](https://github.com/containers/skopeo) or a local *Docker* daemon.
 When using the latter, the image is first pulled from the source, then tagged for the destination, and finally pushed there. *Skopeo* in contrast, can directly transfer an image from source to destination, which makes it the preferred choice.

 ## Configuration